 Umbrella Beach is a recent waterfront development with many restaurants, food trucks, drive-throughs, and cafes.
 Overlooking the Gulf of Oman, it is a popular destination with various recreational activities like walking trails, and Kids‚Äô Jungle.
 It also offers various water sports activities as well as other fitness activities.

-You can find many hotels and resorts near the Umbrella Beach for a relaxed stay.
-Pick an accommodation nearby like the Al Bahar Hotel and Resort or any other Hotel Apartments in Dubai Marina which is just 1.7 km from Umbrella Beach.
+You can find many resorts and hotels in¬† Fujairah near the Umbrella Beach for a relaxed stay.
+Pick an accommodation nearby like the Al Bahar Hotel and Resort which is just 1.7 km from Umbrella Beach.

 10. Ain Al Madhab Hot Springs